Hi I'm Katy, a product designer based in NYC

 Outcome

 Doormat evolved from an MPC wallet into a full trading terminal supporting Solana and EVM chains, Pump.fun integration, automated trading, and Keychains.
-The product scaled to 616 alpha users, 8,000+ wallets, $1.9M peak AUM, and $900K in trading volume, validating that power users will adopt complex tools when they meaningfully improve speed, control, and execution quality.
+The product supported 616 alpha users, 8,000+ wallets, $1.9M peak AUM, and $900K in trading volume, validating that power users will adopt complex tools when they meaningfully improve speed, control, and execution quality.

 ⚘ ⚘ ⚘